Homelessness In Auburn: Addressing a Regional Issue Locally

 Key Highlights:

-- According to the 2019 All Home Count Us In point in time count held in January 2019, there are approximately 1,084 homeless adults in southwest King County (area includes Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Milton, Normandy Park, Pacific, Renton, SeaTac, Tukwila, Vashon Island, and unincorporated areas ).
-Up from 974 in 2018.
+• According to the 2020 All Home Count Us In point in time count held in January 2020, there are approximately 1,115 unsheltered homeless adults in southwest King County (area includes Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Milton, Normandy Park, Pacific, Renton, SeaTac, Tukwila, Vashon Island, and unincorporated areas ).
+Up from 1,084in 2019.

-- The Auburn School District reports that there are about 350 homeless students in the district.
+• The Auburn School District reports that there are about 300 homeless students in the district each year.

-- A total of 11,199 individuals experiencing homelessness were counted on January 25, 2019.
+• A total of 11,751 individuals experiencing homelessness were counted in January 2020.
 Forty-seven percent (47%) of the population was unsheltered, living on the street, in parks, encampments, vehicles, or other places not meant for human habitation.
 (Learn more about homelessness in King County)

 Homeless Children & Youth